Dear Members,

 Observations of Companies Act, 2013 are defined herein under:-

-8. The composition of the Companys Board is not in compliance with regulations due to the absence of the required minimum number of independent directors.
-Consequently, the Audit Committee and the Nomination and Remuneration Committee are also not constituted as per the provisions of the Companies Act, 2013, and the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015;
+4. From the beginning of the financial year until July 19, 2024, the composition of the Board was not in compliance with the requirements relating to the minimum number of Independent Directors.
+Consequently, the Audit Committee and the Nomination and Remuneration Committee were also not constituted in accordance with the Companies Act, 2013 and the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+From July 20, 2024 onwards and continuing till date, the Company is in compliance with the aforesaid requirements;

-9. During the period under review, the Company has not transferred its unpaid and unclaimed dividend to the Investor Education and Protection Fund (IEPF) established by the Government of India, as per the provision of section 124 of Companies Act, 2013; 10.
-During the period under review, the Company has not transferred its shares in respect of which dividend has not been paid or claimed for seven consecutive years or more, to IEPF account as per the provision of section 124 (6) of Companies Act, 2013; 11.
-During the period under review, the Company has not filed the necessary e-forms with the Registrar with respect to the following matters :-
+6. During the period under review, the Company has not transferred its shares in respect of which dividend has not been paid or claimed for seven consecutive years or more, to IEPF account as per the provision of section 124 (6) of Companies Act, 2013;

 Management Reply:-